Yes it is true!

 Operations over people (less than 16.4 feet including directly overhead)

 In a statement from DJI, they announced that they are pleased that nine of their drone models comply with the latest Transport Canada regulations for advanced drone operations in controlled airspace.
-They are pleased that DJI customers will be able to use the following systems within controlled airspace, however, they have not yet declared if they are able to operate near, or over people (levels 2 and 3 of the compliance scale)
+They are pleased that DJI customers will be able to use the following systems within controlled airspace, and most of them can also be flown near people as well (make sure to check if your system meets the requirement for near people).

 This is magnificent news if you are a DJI owner who happens to be using one of the systems listen on that list.
 Especially since this now provides a low-cost alternative to some of the excessively expensive platforms that are currently situated on the list of drones approved for Advanced Operation either within controlled airspace, near people, or over people (or all three)… most of which are over $15,000 CAD.
 With this announcement, owners of the DJI Spark, which costs less than $1,000 CAD will now be able to operate in controlled airspace, provided they follow all of the other regulations specific for Advanced Operations (and the general provisions) outlined in Part IX of the Canadian Aviation Regulations.